istio/bots/policybot/README.md

 - cfgmonitor.
 Monitors GitHub for changes to the bot's configuration file.
 When it sees such a change, it triggers a partial shutdown and restart of the bot, which will reread the config and start back up fully.

+- labeler.
+Attached labels to issues and pull requests if specific conditions are detected.
+This is primarily used to perform initial triage on incoming issues by assigning an area-specific label to issues based on patterns found in newly-opened issues.

 - nagger.
 Injects nagging comments in pull requests if specific conditions are detected.
 This is primarily used to remind developers to include tests whenever they fix bugs, but the engine is general-purpose and could be used creatively for other nagging comments.